Mexico Travel Warning in Perspective

 What is Being Done

 For ages the populace response to crime and corruption in Mexico by Mexicans has been, "That's just the way it is."
 However, the past few years have seen a popular uprising of voices for change in both the system and a demand for action by authorities.
-Two demonstrations occurred in the last months of 2012 right here in Baja California Sur by entire towns for more effective policing.
+Demonstrations have occurred right here in Baja California Sur by entire towns, calling for more effective policing.

 The presidential elections in Mexico also brought rhetoric about the direction of crime fighting in the country.
 The winner, Enrique Peña Nieto took office with a pledge to curtail concern for the flow of drugs to the U.S. while stepping up the protection of Mexican citizens and how the crimes of the Cartel effect Mexico.